higgs165/CovidCheck/README.md

 # How it Works

 The user picks a location from the dropdown button at the top.
 The statistics for that location or globally are retrieved using an API called NovelCOVID.

-# Stage of Completion

-Finished.
-May change splash screen or add more features in the future.

 # Screenshots